Real Estate Market Insights Switzerland

 • 5+ Bedroom Luxury Chalet (peak season): CHF 25,000 – CHF 50,000+

-Luxury rentals in Suvretta, Via Tinus, and Dorf command the highest lease rates, especially during December to March and July to August.
-Demand is driven by international families, royalty, and diplomatic travelers who expect full-service living, including concierge, spa facilities, and ski-accessible design.
+Luxury rentals in Suvretta, Via Tinus, and Dorf command the highest lease rates, especially during December through March and July through August.
+Demand is driven by international families, royalty, and diplomatic travelers who expect full-service living including concierge, spa facilities, and ski-accessible design.
+These aren’t tenants browsing listings.
+They’re clients with expectations.

 Yield Performance and Rental Segmentation

-Gross yields across St. Moritz vary depending on location, asset class, and management:
+Gross yields across St. Moritz vary depending on location, asset class, and management quality.
+Here’s what you can realistically expect across the main segments.

 • Premium Seasonal Yield Zones: St. Moritz Bad, Silvaplana, Celerina (3.2%–4.5%)